TomKauffeld/advent-of-code-2024/AdventOfCode.Day12/README.md

 		- check the 4 regions around, and for each that is associated with a different region ID, add one to the perimeter of the current region ID.
 - Calculate for each region the price by multiplying the area and perimeter.
-- Sum the prices, and we have our awnser.
+- Sum the prices, and we have our answer.

 ## Part 2
 The idea is the same as the first one, except we don't calculate the perimeter, but the amount of sides: